Samuel Charters: Life and work

 Charters had for years been researching the history of jazz, but in the 1950s he also began to study the blues.
 Noticing that his copy of the bluesman Robert Johnson's recordings were recorded in San Antonio, Charters set out for Texas in 1953 to discover what he could about Robert Johnson and another of his favorite musicians, Blind Willie Johnson.
 With Charters's search for Robert Johnson began his years of doing field recordings (initially for Folkways Records throughout the United States and then in the Bahamas in 1958, where he made the first recordings of Joseph Spence).
 His 1959 recordings of the Texas bluesman Lightnin' Hopkins proved instrumental in Hopkins's rediscovery.
 Also in 1959, Charters published his influential book The Country Blues, the first history of blues and an absorbing account of his search for the bluesmen themselves, with a companion album of the same title to accompany it.
+He also produced psychedelic music, producting the first four albums for Country Joe & The Fish, including their song 'I-Feel-Like-I'm-Fixin'-To-Die-Rag.